 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-“Free trial” offers are often presented as a way for consumers to try a new product for a set period of time, without incurring a cost.
+Free trial offers are often presented as a way for consumers to try a new product for a set period of time, without incurring a cost.

-CAP’s guidance on the advertising of “free trial” - or other promotional offer - subscription models sets out the requirements of the Code in detail, but marketers will need to consider their own promotions and the associated terms and determine what should be included.
+CAP’s 'Guidance on the advertising of free trials or other promotional offer subscription models' sets out the requirements of the Code in detail.
+Marketers should consider their own promotions and the associated terms and determine what should be included.
 This is likely to include:

-• Any other significant conditions: for example, significant costs to participate.
+- Any other significant conditions: for example, significant costs to participate.

 Significant conditions must be stated with sufficient prominence so that consumers will see them before choosing to participate in the promotion.
 As such, advertisers should avoid stating these in areas where consumers may not see them before signing up for the offer, such as at the bottom of a long webpage or otherwise away from prominent references to the offer (Amazon Europe Core Sarl, 4 March 2015).

 As with all promotions, simply stating “T&Cs apply”, “See website for terms” or similar, is unlikely to be considered sufficient to make the relevant conditions clear to consumers, and these should be stated in the ad itself (Warners Group Publications plc, 01 April 2020).
 It is also unlikely to be acceptable to include these in a pop up box only (WHG (International) Ltd t/a William Hill, 05 October 2016).

 CAP’s 'Guidance on the advertising of “free trials” or other promotional offer subscription models' sets out examples of how to make significant conditions clear in ads for “free trial” style offers.
 See also Promotional marketing: Terms and conditions.

 What if my promotional marketing is limited by time and/or space?